 Click on the photographs for larger images.

-2017 had a flying start on Coppice Lane's Specimen Pool with several fish over 20lbs coming to the bank and a new lake record being set at 26lbs 15oz (photo above centre).
+2017 was a good year on Coppice Lane's Specimen Pool with several fish over 20lbs coming to the bank and a new lake record being set at 26lbs 15oz (photo above centre).
 This has subsequently been broken by the same fish at 28lb 8oz (see Coppice Lane's Facebook page).

 |Visit Coppice Lane Pools on the Net

 Coppice Lane Pools now have their own website at www.coppicelanefishery.co.uk where a wide selection of information, news and photographs can be seen.
 Just follow the link to visit their site.

 Coppice Lane Pools is just a few miles through the countryside from the Muckley Corner roundabout on the A5 near Brownhills.

 On the roundabout, drive into Hall Lane next to the petrol station and follow this road.
 After about half a mile Hall Lane joins Coppice Lane.
 On a right hand bend you will see a small pond on the right and as you come out of the corner a triangle of grass with a road going off to the right.
 Take this and the entrance to Coppice Lane Pools immediately on your right.